Air Fryer Cornish Hen

 Helpful tips

-• I’ve used a few different air fryers.
-The oven type, the air fryer lid for my instant pot and the one that currently has my heart.
-The instant Vortex pro.
-The IVP is my current favorite because in my opinion, it is the easiest one to use and clean up is a dream.
+• I’ve used a few different air fryers; the oven type, the air fryer lid for my instant pot, the basket type, and the one that currently has my heart: the Instant Vortex Pro which uses trays.
+The IVP is my current favorite because, in my opinion, it is the easiest one to use and clean.

-• The IVP is considered an oven type of air fryer, so the directions is for that, but if you have the basket type, make sure the hens aren’t touching each other or just barely touching.
+• The temperature and timing of the recipe are the same for oven or basket types of air fryers.
+But if you have the basket type, make sure the hens aren’t touching each other or just barely touching.

-• They’ve changed their recommendation on whether to wash poultry before you cook it.
-They now say that washing the bird increases the chances of getting food poisoning and of cross contaminating other things, like tools, surfaces and utensils in the kitchen.
+• In recent years, experts have changed their recommendation on whether to wash poultry before you cook it.
+They now say that washing the bird increases the chances of getting food poisoning and cross-contaminating other things, like kitchen tools, surfaces, and utensils.
 Here are two websites that talk about it.

-• What I do is unwrap the chicken, drain the liquid straight down the drain and pat the bird dry with a paper towel, both inside and out.
+• To minimize the chance of cross-contamination, I unwrap the chicken, drain the liquid straight down the drain, and pat the bird dry with a paper towel, both inside and out.

-• The hens come in different sizes and the average weight is around 1 1/2 pounds per bird.
-My hens were two different sizes but they were cooked the same amount of time and both turned out great.
+• Most Cornish hens come in different sizes; the average weight is around 1 1/2 pounds per bird.
+My hens were two different sizes, but they were cooked at the same time, and both turned out great.

 Nutrition